DeatnNote/causality-simulator/README.md

 - [ ] Reinforcement learning: find the optimal policy given the causal model

 ---

-## Interview Q&A

-**Q: What is the fundamental problem of causal inference?**
-You can never observe both potential outcomes for the same unit simultaneously.
-If Alice takes the treatment, you observe Y(1) but never Y(0), and vice versa.
-This is called the Fundamental Problem of Causal Inference (Holland, 1986).
-We can only estimate average effects by comparing groups — which requires those groups to be comparable (no confounding).
-Randomized experiments solve this by design.
-Causal inference methods solve it statistically for observational data.

-**Q: What is a confounder vs a mediator vs a collider?**
-A confounder causes both treatment and outcome — you must control for it (e.g. Age causes both Exercise and Blood Pressure).
-A mediator is on the causal path from treatment to outcome — controlling for it blocks the effect you're measuring (e.g. Brand Awareness mediates Ad Spend → Sales, don't control for it).
-A collider is caused by both treatment and outcome — controlling for it INTRODUCES bias by opening a backdoor path (Berkson's Paradox).
-Getting this wrong is the most common mistake in observational studies.

-**Q: What is the difference between ATE, ATT, and CATE?**
-ATE (Average Treatment Effect) = E[Y(1) - Y(0)] — average effect if treatment applied to everyone.
-ATT (Average Treatment Effect on the Treated) = E[Y(1) - Y(0) | T=1] — average effect among those who actually received treatment.
-CATE (Conditional ATE) = E[Y(1) - Y(0) | X=x] — average effect for a specific subgroup.
-They differ when treatment effect is heterogeneous and self-selection into treatment correlates with treatment response.
-Policy questions usually need ATE ("should we expand this program?").
-Evaluation questions usually need ATT ("did the program work for participants?").

-**Q: How does propensity score matching work and what are its assumptions?**
-The propensity score e(X) = P(T=1|X) is the probability of receiving treatment given observed covariates.
-Matching pairs each treated unit with a control unit having the same propensity score — creating a pseudo-experiment where treated and control have similar covariate distributions.
-Assumptions: (1) Unconfoundedness — no unobserved confounders (strong ignorability), (2) Overlap — every unit has a non-zero probability of both treatment and control (positivity), (3) SUTVA — one unit's treatment doesn't affect another's outcome (no interference).
-The biggest limitation is assumption 1 — it only controls for observed confounders.

 **Q: What is Rosenbaum sensitivity analysis and what does a Gamma of 2.0 mean?**
 Rosenbaum bounds quantify how sensitive a causal estimate is to hidden confounders.
 Gamma represents how much a hidden confounder could change the odds of receiving treatment.
 Gamma=1.0 means no hidden confounder.
 Gamma=2.0 means a hidden confounder that doubles the odds of treatment could be present — and the analysis asks: would the result still hold?
 If the result survives Gamma=3.0, it's robust.
 If it fails at Gamma=1.3, it's fragile and easily explained by a mild hidden confounder.
 This is mandatory reporting in credible observational studies.